ZupIT/beagle-docs/content/en/backend/get-started/creating-a-project-from-scratch.md

 ### Recommended

-To create a Beagle project for backend, we recommended:
+To create a Beagle project for the backend, we recommend:

 - Intelij Community IDEA